 United States Shapes Americas With Outsize Influence

 The United States is the most powerful country in the Americas.
 It has sought to play this role since the 1800s, when President James Monroe warned European powers against interfering in the region.
 Nearly one century later, President Theodore Roosevelt added to Monroe’s warning by promising to intervene in any regional country the United States saw as weak, unstable, or in any other way vulnerable to foreign influence.
 Today, the United States is Latin America’s top trading partner, accounting for more than twice as much trade as the next-largest partner, China.
 Politically, the United States makes decisions that shape the region, from crafting new immigration policies to rewriting trade deals.
-And in terms of security, the United States—the region’s lone nuclear power—is also the Americas’ undisputed military heavyweight, spending over six times more on defence than the rest of the region combined.
+And in terms of security, the United States—the region’s lone nuclear power—is also the Americas’ undisputed military heavyweight, spending over six times more on defense than the rest of the region combined.
 The United States has long sought to exert influence throughout the region—especially during the Cold War, when the United States aided coups and supported pro-American strongmen in a bid to ward off communism.

 China Increases Influence Across Latin America